10up/secured-advanced-custom-fields/README.md

 # Advanced Custom Fields

-A secured version of the Advanced Custom Fields WordPress plugin.
-Adds output escaping to insure malicious content doesn't make its way into the site.
+Welcome to the official repository for Advanced Custom Fields WordPress plugin.

 -----------------------